How to Make a Wrist Splint for Carpal Tunnel

 Carefully wrap the tape around your wrist and the splint to hold it in place.
 Ensure it’s snug but not too tight to restrict blood flow.

-Start by taping the splint to your palm, then wrap the tape around your wrist and up your forearm, securing the splint in place.
+Start by taping the splint to your palm, then wrap the tape around your wrist and up your forearm to secure the splint in place.

 Check for Comfort and Fit

-Make sure the splint is not too tight or too loose.
+Ensure the splint is neither too tight nor too loose.
 You should be able to move your fingers freely and comfortably.

 Adjust the tape if necessary to achieve a snug but comfortable fit.